Ugo5738/paservices/docs/production_deployment.md

 #### Configuration

-1. Create an `.env.production` file in the `auth_service` directory with all required environment variables (see Environment Variables section below).
+1. Create an `.env.prod` file in the `auth_service` directory with all required environment variables (see Environment Variables section below).

 2. Set the following additional environment variables for Traefik (create a `.env` file in the same directory as your docker-compose.prod.yml):